+Rongbuk Monastery is the highest monastery in the world.
 When Mt.
 Everest was found to be the highest mountain and with the development of Tibetan tourism, Rongbuk Monastery now provides rooms for travelers.
-You can see Mt.
+You can only see Mt.
 Everest through a valley between mountains.

 Facilities of Rongbuk Monastery Guesthouse

-Shops and restaurant: Though poor quality, every guest can have hot noodles, rice, or some instant food.
+- Shops and restaurants: Though poor quality, every guest can have hot noodles, rice, or some instant food.
 The price is higher than in Lhasa because of the transport fee.

 - Public toilets are squat pits, and quite terrible (bring toilet paper yourself).